Post by

 Conclusion

-Color theory is complicated, and it's even more so in the digital realm.
+Color theory is complicated and even more so in the digital realm.
 Using the color wheel effectively can greatly improve the overall quality of your site designs, and the following suggestions should make that process easier.
-Keep in mind that the greatest method to learn how to develop stunning color schemes is through practice, so why not get started right away?
+Remember that the greatest method to learn how to develop stunning color schemes is through practice, so why not get started immediately?

 If you need help with color schemes or theories, Musemind has an excellent visual artist who knows how to bring user interface designs to life with ideal colors.
 If you have ideas in mind, we would love to know!